 The "discount rate" $r+\alpha+\gamma$ determines the time horizon for the provision of incentives (see Proposition 1).
-To motivate today's effort when the rate is high, high-profit outcomes must be rewarded soon-either because partners do not care much about the future, the effect of effort on profits wears off quickly, or the effect is quickly attributed to a change in partnership's quality.
+To motivate today's effort when the rate is high, high-profit outcomes must be rewarded soon-either because partners do not care much about the future (r high), the effect of effort on profits wears off quickly, as when approximating a repeated game ( $\alpha$ high), or the effect is quickly attributed to a change in partnership's quality ( $\gamma$ high).

 Relational incentives die out when the "discount rate" is high enough for two reasons.
-The first reason is specific to relational incentives: when the relationship is at the highest relational capital, partners cannot be rewarded for high-profit outcomes, as rewards must increase relational capital, which is not possible when relational capital is already at its highest.
-The second reason relies on the "short periods", with signals coming in continuously and hence with small precision.
-At any point in the relationship, partners rely on the profit signal to provide incentives.
-Intuitively, with imprecise signals, rewards and punishments are used incorrectly very often, and so both are needed for the two errors to cancel out (see Abreu, Milgrom, and Pearce (1991) and Sannikov and Skrzypacz (2007, 2010)).
-It follows that, if the time horizon for incentive provision is short, then the partners cannot be incentivized to exert effort at the bliss point of the relationship.
+The first reason is specific to relational incentives: when the relationship is at the bliss point of highest relational capital, no more relational rewards are available for the partners.
+The second reason is that over a short interval of time, profit signals about the efforts are weak.
+Even with such imprecise signals, incentives would be possible by combining rewards and punishments: while rewards and punishments are often meted out incorrectly, the two errors may cancel out.
+However, incentives cannot be provided solely with punishments, as they would be used mistakenly in equilibrium too often (see Abreu, Milgrom, and Pearce (1991) and Sannikov and Skrzypacz (2007, 2010)).
+Taken together, when the "discount factor" is high and so the time horizon for incentive provision is short, relational incentives cannot be sustained at the bliss point of the partnership.
 The construction of relational incentives essentially unravels.

 In contrast, with a low "discount rate" on incentives, nontrivial relational incentives are possible.
-Good signals (i.e high profit outcomes) are always rewarded, when the relational capital of the partnership is in interior ranges.
+Good signals (i.e high profit outcomes) are rewarded when the relational capital of the partnership is in interior ranges.
 If the relationship is at the bliss point, partners exert effort because such effort will be rewarded later, once the relational capital drifts down.
 Waiting does not destroy much of the incentives since the discounting is low.

-$^{^{28}}$ The exact parameter bounds for the existence result-part (i) of the proposition below-can be found in Equations (40) and (42) in Appendix A.5.
-Formula (49) in Appendix A.5 describes the speed of convergence for part (ii).

-Relational incentives may, thus, increase when the effects of partners' efforts are more long-lasting and persistent, for instance with low α .
-One interpretation of this result is that partnerships may be the appropriate form of organizing a firm when partners make strategic decisions that determine the future of the venture (α low), rather than routine decisions that execute well-established blueprints to keep the revenue flowing (α high).
+Relational incentives may, thus, increase when the effects of partners' efforts are more long-lasting and persistent, with low $\alpha$ .
+One interpretation of this result is that partnerships may be the appropriate form of organizing a firm when partners make strategic decisions that determine the future of the venture ( $\alpha$ low), rather than routine decisions that execute well-established blueprints to keep the revenue flowing ( $\alpha$ high), as in a repeated game.

 Dynamics.
-This structure of incentives close to the bliss point affects the equilibrium dynamics of effort, in a non-trivial near-optimal equilibrium.
-Profit outcomes that exceed expectations are always good news for the partnership, increasing relational capital, as $I_t \geq 0$.
+The impossibility in the previous proposition is driven by the impossibility of a flow of incentives near the bliss point of the partnership.
+This structure of incentives also affects the equilibrium dynamics of effort in a non-trivial near-optimal equilibrium.
+Profit outcomes that exceed expectations are always good news for the partnership, increasing relational capital, as $I_t \geq 0$ .
 However, they do not always lead to greater effort.

 On one extreme, when a partnership runs out of relational capital, the partnership unravels, relational incentives disappear, and no effort is taken in the future.
-When relational capital is low, a good outcome that increases relational capital prolongs the life of a partnership and hence increases relational incentives and effort.
-Formally, function F{ε} is increasing in this range.
+Near this extreme, when relational capital is low, a good outcome that increases relational capital prolongs the life of a partnership and hence increases relational incentives and effort.
+Formally, function $F{\epsilon}$ is increasing in this range.